xxwebplus/AjaxCMS/pages/menus/01-Documentation/Helpers.md

 AJAX CMS includes bootstrap, so we use bootstraps carousel by default.
 You can specify as many slides as you want.
 Each slide can take a number of optional parameters separated by a ':' character.
 Specified in order they are the alt tag and a caption.
 The caption can include html like `<h1>Some text</h1>`.
 The 5000 in the above example is optional abd specifies the speed in miliseconds between slide transitions.
 So 5000 would mean 5 seconds between slides.

+## Insert
+Example: `{{     insert | pagename }}`

+Will insert the contents of the page into the location of the helper.
+The name of the page can be a partial match.
+The page will be inserted along with any layout that the page is associated with.
+Insert can insert content into pages or layouts.
+Multiple insertions can be used on a page.
+Pages that contain insertions can also be inserted.
+Possible uses include inserting common content or menus into sidebars if the insert is in a layout.
+Or for inserting a laid-out page into a menu without a layout.

+## File List
+Example: `{{filelist     | ./pages/foldername }}`

+Will convert a folder and all it's subfolders into a vertical menu using the standard `<ul>`, `<li>` format.
+Can be used to create vertical submenus.